Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Of course, the devil certainly is striving to deceive the whole world (Rev. 12:9).
 He is now the god of this world, seeking to blind people to the wonderful truth of the plan of God and the true gospel (II Cor.
 4:4).
 However, this does not mean that God’s Plan is, on the one hand, out of His control—being lost to the devil—or, on the other hand, that His control means predetermining the fate of every human being.

 Is today the only opportunity for all to choose or reject Christianity?
-Must all people “decide now” to accept Jesus as Lord and Savior?
+Must all people decide now to accept Jesus as Lord and Savior?
 Is this what the Bible teaches?
-The answer is an emphatic NO!
+The answer is an emphatic no!
 If it were yes, then God is failing miserably in His struggle with the devil for control over the fate of humanity.

 When speaking of Christ’s name, the Bible clearly says, “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 Further, Romans 10:13 states that men must call on this name to be saved.
 Understand!
 All those who have not yielded to the God of the Bible and accepted Jesus as their Savior are certainly not saved!
-Countless billions have died in this condition.
+Billions have died in this condition.
 Most have assumed that the only other option for them is that they were lost to salvation and that God long ago predestined this for the vast majority who have ever lived.

 On the other hand, if the war to win souls is as most professing Christian ministers depict it, then the devil is far stronger—and far more effective—in his effort than God.
 Be honest and admit that this is the only other possibility, unless there is a third category containing the vast majority of people.
 But it must be a category that has not been recognized!

-However, he has not yet been bound.
+However, he has not yet been removed from power.
 When Christ qualified to replace him (Matt.
 4:1-11; Luke 4:1-13) as the “god of this world,” having overcome sin, He assured that Satan will soon no longer be present to deceive and confuse mankind (Rev. 12:9; I Cor.
 14:33).
-But, once again, we must understand that he has not yet been bound and he seeks to do everything, within the great power that he does possess, to thwart God’s Plan.
+But, once again, we must understand that he has not yet been removed and he seeks to do everything, within the great power that he does possess, to thwart God’s Plan.
 He has certainly deceived his ministers (II Cor.
 11:13-15) into believing that God has failed terribly in His Plan to save the vast majority.
 But it is only by God’s permission that Satan holds sway over this “present evil world” (Gal.
 1:4).

 God is not losing a wrestling match over which He clearly has full control.
 He knows exactly what He is doing, and the beauty of His Plan can be known.
 Be assured that no true God would ever choose to condemn the vast majority who have ever lived without giving them a full opportunity for salvation.
 Such a God would not be worth following—He would be an unjust monster whose primary business is condemnation.